seemoo-lab/CellGuard/CapturePacketsTweak/README.md

 To build the Tweak, you have to install [make](https://formulae.brew.sh/formula/make) and [Theos](https://theos.dev/docs/).

+If you build the tweak with Xcode 26, it will cause a [system crash on iOS 14](https://github.com/theos/theos/issues/855).
+Thus, compile the tweak with [Xcode 16.4 or lower](https://developer.apple.com/download/all/?q=xcode).

 ### Release

 You can either build the tweak for rootfull or rootless tweak injectors.